dimastatz/spark-ml-examples/README.md

 5. Natural Language Processing: A NLP pipeline using Spark ML that can process a large amount of text data in real-time and extract insights.

-6. Predictive maintenance: A system that uses sensor data from industrial equipment to predict when maintenance is needed in real-time, allowing for proactive maintenance to prevent breakdowns.
+6. Predictive cost analysis of Spark Applications: A system that uses Spark Listener data to analyzed cost impact of suboptimal code.

 7. Traffic forecasting: A system that uses real-time traffic data to predict traffic congestion and adjust traffic signals accordingly.